srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/Lab-intro-Cambrian-College.md

-# Getting Started with Your AZ-900: Microsoft Azure Fundamentals Student Test
+# Getting Started with Environment

 In this lab exam, you will be assessed on your ability to perform various tasks related to setting up Azure resources, including virtual machines, web applications, SQL databases, and Blob storage within a controlled lab environment.
-You will demonstrate your proficiency in deploying and configuring these resources using multiple Azure deployment methods and tools.

 ## Accessing Your Lab Environment